-Volunteers are critical to the success of Southwest Autism Research & Resource Center (SARRC).
+Volunteers are critical to the success of the Southwest Autism Research & Resource Center (SARRC).
 We couldn't accomplish the important work we do in the community without our loyal volunteer force.
 Whether assisting at an event, helping to facilitate a special project or working on administrative tasks, we rely on our volunteers to achieve SARRC's mission!

-Individuals on their own or groups of individuals from corporations and community organizations are welcome to volunteer at SARRC.
-Please consider any of the following types of opportunities when considering how you or your organization might best volunteer:
+Individuals on their own or groups of individuals from companies and community organizations are welcome to volunteer at SARRC.
+Please consider any of the following types of opportunities when considering how you or your company might best volunteer: